warongkorn6560/laeplooth/README.md

 Contributing
 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software for both personal and commercial purposes.